graemechristie/graemechristie/source/_posts/2014-09-30-asp-dot-net-vnext-on-osx-and-linux-redux.markdown

 ```
 sudo apt-get update
 ```
-* Install the mono development package
+* Install the Mono development package
 ```
 sudo apt-get install mono-devel
 ```

-* We will need to install some certificates on linux, to avoid an getting exception when downloading packages with nuget package restore.
+* We will need to install some certificates on Linux, to avoid getting an exception when downloading packages with nuget package restore.
 This is not required on OSX.
 ```
  sudo certmgr -ssl -m https://go.microsoft.com
  sudo certmgr -ssl -m https://nugetgallery.blob.core.windows.net